American Collegians in the Pros

 Robert Galloway (Wofford) and Nathaniel Lammons (SMU): Galloway and Lammons won the men’s doubles title at the Oracle Challenger Series in Newport Beach.
 This was Galloway and Lammons’ first time playing in a Challenger final, and the duo snagged the victory by winning 7-5, 7-6.

 Marcos Giron (UCLA): Giron delivered a win on the ATP Challenger Tour in early January at the Orlando Open at the USTA National Campus.
 Giron lost just one set en route to the final, where he upset top seed Darian King.
-As of Feb.
-5, Giron has a career-high ATP ranking of 225.
+(UPDATE: Giron went on to reach the semifinals of the Cleveland Challenger and qualify for the ATP Masters 1000 at Indian Wells where he reached the round of 32.
+He also won the Indian Wells Challenger doubles title with former Virginia product J.C.
+Aragone).

 Brandon Holt (USC): Holt, who currently plays collegiate tennis at USC, helped take the gold for Team USA at the Master’U BNP Paribas Collegiate Tournament in France in November.
 Just two months later, Holt strung together five straight wins to capture the trophy at the ITF World Tennis Tour M25 event in Los Angeles trophy and three ATP points.